How to become a professional house sitter and travel the world

-If you don’t have a genuine affection for animals and you just want to do it for the sake of free home, forget about it.
+If you don’t have a genuine affection for animals and you just want to do it for the sake of a free home, forget about it.
 They will feel you don’t care and they will suffer, which means that you are not doing what you are supposed to do.
 I have talked about it already but it’s always a good reminder.

-Usually housesitters, either are retired or they have an online job or they are just on a break.
+Usually, housesitters, either are retired or have an online job or are just on a break.
 In any case, you need to have the flexibility to adapt to the pets’ schedule for walks and prepare their meals, and sometimes manage their medications or be available for any emergency.

 Some homeowners have a flexible routine themselves and you would be able to arrange your routine around your own working schedule, but it’s not always the case.

 From my experience, I was happy I didn’t have a regular job when I was housesitting because I had the flexibility to be there for the pets and adapt my business hours to their needs.

-The irony, one time I accepted a housesitting position while I had a job with fixed working hours and I thought I could handle it perfectly.
+The irony is, one time I accepted a housesitting position while I had a job with fixed working hours and I thought I could handle it perfectly.
 I was happy that due to the pandemic I was let go before I get to the house to sit.

 If you are working as a freelance or you have your own business and you can perfectly manage your time and that would be a perfect situation.

 Commitment and honesty

 You need to consider that the homeowner has just met you or maybe only talked to you on the phone or via email, and decided to trust you enough to let you live in her home alone and look after their precious creatures.
 This is a big leap of faith if you think about that.
-The least you could do is to follow her request, instructions, and rules.
+The least you could do is follow her request, instructions, and rules.